Dream Symbols Dictionary

 A baby symbolizes new beginnings, innocence, or a budding project.
 It can represent a vulnerable part of yourself that needs attention.

 Ask yourself: What new project or idea am I developing?
-Is there a part of me that needs care?

 Bird